mfcodeworks/Server-Monitoring-Script/README.md

 If any library is missing do `pip install` *library*.

+To test the script output run with `python3 monitor.py`.

+### Linux Autostart

 Create a cron job to run the script on every boot.

-To test the script output run with `python3 monitor.py` or to run in background use `pythonw monitor.py` for PC and `python3 monitor.py &` for Linux.

-### Creating Cron Job

 Edit cron with `crontab -e`.

 Add the script at the bottom of the cron list as `@reboot python3 /path/to/script/monitor.py &`.

+### Windows Autostart

+`Windows/monitor.bat` and `Windows/monitor.vbs` scripts are included.

+`monitor.bat` will call python to launch `monitor.py`.

+`monitor.vbs` silently calls `monitor.bat` to run in the background.

+To create an autostart for Windows open the startup folder with keyboard `Windows + R`, enter `shell:startup` and create a shortcut here to `monitor.vbs`.

+This will run the script in the background on every boot.

 ## Author